 Before we can discuss the differences between hiring contractors and employees, it’s necessary to understand why the different classifications exist.
 Recent technological and social advancements have made classification more important than ever before.

 In an era of globalization and digital connectivity, gigs are the new gold.
 Many businesses are finding that hiring remote workers and contractors is more advantageous than ever before.
-The benefits of hiring contractors are clear; you can source your talent from across the globe, lower company costs, and boost efficiency in a multitude of ways.
+The benefits of hiring contractors are clear: you can source your talent from across the globe, lower company costs, and boost efficiency in a multitude of ways.
 However, companies can only legally hire contractors if the worker or service provider meets certain legal criteria.

 According to Statista, “In 2023, the projected gross volume of the gig economy is expected to reach 455.2 billion U.S. dollars.”
 This amount is nearly double what they reported the gig economy to be in 2019.
 It’s clear that gig economy is taking off, but with great perks come great responsibilities.

-We know the gig economy is a difficult and controversial topic to discuss.
-The rapid advance in technology has made it increasingly hard for people to understand exactly what counts as part of the gig economy.
+In a way, the gig economy is a difficult and controversial topic to discuss.
+The rapid advancement in technology has made it increasingly hard for people to understand exactly what counts as part of the gig economy.
 Many workers find themselves surprised by how much freedom freelancing offers while others find themselves frustrated with the lack of protections afforded them under the law if something goes wrong.